garbles/concave/README.md

 ## Overview

 Concave is not a general purpose state management library.
 It is intended for highly interactive UIs where the shape of the state is recursive and/or closely reflects the shape of the UI.
-Specifically, Concave is an excellent candidate for page/form/diagram builder-type applications (written in React).
+Specifically, Concave is an strong candidate for page/form/diagram builder-type applications (written in React).

 #### Why use Concave?

 1. Excellent for handling recursive application states.
 2. Use it where you need it.
 Not an all or nothing solution.
 3. Minimalistic and intuitive API.
-4. Superior component testing experience.

 ### Create your lens